psalaets/chartist-plugin-scale-lines-and-dots/README.md

 # chartist-plugin-scale-lines-and-dots

-Chartist plugin to size lines and dots based on chart width.
+Chartist plugin to scale lines and dots based on chart width.

 ## Install